spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 ### Using Metadata Container Image Labels

-When registering a single docker app with app register, the Data Flow server will automatically check for metadata in the `org.springframework.cloud.dataflow.spring-configuration-metadata.json` configuration label:
+When registering a single Docker app with the `app register` command, the Data Flow server automatically checks for metadata in the `org.springframework.cloud.dataflow.spring-configuration-metadata.json` configuration label:

 ```shell
 dataflow:>app register --name log --type sink --uri container:springcloudstream/log-sink-rabbit:2.1.13.RELEASE
 ```

-Configurations specific for each target Container Registry provider/instance.
+Configurations are specific for each target Container Registry provider or instance.

-For a [private container registry](%currentPath%/installation/kubernetes/helm/#private-docker-registry) with [volume mounted secretes](%currentPath%/installation/kubernetes/helm/#volume-mounted-secretes), the registry configurations are automatically inferred from the secrets.
+For a [private container registry](%currentPath%/installation/kubernetes/helm/#private-docker-registry) with volume-mounted secrets, the registry configurations are automatically inferred from the secrets.
-In addition the `spring.cloud.dataflow.container.registry-configurations` has properties that let you explicitly configure multiple container registries like this:
+In addition, `spring.cloud.dataflow.container.registry-configurations` has properties that let you explicitly configure multiple container registries, as follows:

 - [Docker Hub](https://hub.docker.com/) - public Docker Hub registry